chandan174/Kubernetes/README.md

 ***Differnce between Docker and Kubernetes***

-- The basic unit in Docker is container, i.e. once the docker file is built an image is created. using that image we can run a container (which is nothing but the instance of software which user wants to run).
+- The lowest level of deployment in Docker is container, i.e. once the docker file is built an image is created. using that image we can run a container (which is nothing but the instance of software which user wants to run).
-- The basic unit of Kubernetes is POD.
+- The lowest level of deployment in Kubernetes is POD.
 POD is just a wrapper around containers.
 - Generally kubernetes is used in PROD  env and not Docker because of the following reasons.
   - __Host__: Docker runs on single host, so if there is any issue identified in that host the applciation will be affected.
 While Kubernetes runs on a cluster (which consists of 1 or more master and worker node).
   - __AutoScaling__: Kubernetes provides some advance features by which user can spin up new Pods based on the traffic, this is missing in Docker.